 Who do I call if I need help?

-The AGS Student Services Coordinator is Ms. Heidi W Sermersheim.
-Ms. Sermersheim is happy to help you navigate your academic journey.
-Feel free to reach out to her anytime by phone: (828) 689-1671 or email: email@example.com.
+Sarah Burnette is happy to help you navigate your academic journey.
+Feel free to reach out to her anytime by phone: 828-689-1356or email: firstname.lastname@example.org.
 You may also explore the Mars Hill University website for answers to many of your questions, locate services and find available resources.

 Is Financial Aid available for Adult and Graduate students?